-De Venecia also described in a forum that then Commission on Elections (Comelec) Chairman Benjamin Abalos appeared to be the “captain” of those who were brokering the ZTE deal.
+De Venecia also described in a forum that then Commission on Elections (Comelec) Chair Benjamin Abalos appeared to be the “captain” of those who were brokering the ZTE deal.
 De Venecia said Abalos offered him $10 million in December 2006 to back off from the project.

 On Sept.
-26, 2007, Romulo Neri, who was then director general of the National Economic and Development Authority, told the Senate that during a game of golf, Abalos offered him P200 million in exchange for endorsing the contract.
+26, 2007, Romulo Neri, who was then director general of the National Economic and Development Authority, told the Senate that during a game of golf, Abalos offered him P200 million in exchange for approving the contract.
 Neri said he mentioned the bribe offer to Arroyo, who told him not to accept it.